Mettlay History, Family Crest & Coats of Arms

 Early History of the Mettlay family

-Another 217 words (16 lines of text) covering the years 1379 and 1614 are included under the topic Early Mettlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mettlay research.
+Another 109 words (8 lines of text) covering the years 1379 and 1614 are included under the topic Early Mettlay History in all our PDF Extended History products and printed products wherever possible.

 Mettlay Spelling Variations